-This post is written from an American perspective, and so, perhaps its difficult to realize the enormous impact which Radio Luxembourg had in Great Britain.
-There are pages and pages – in fact a whole website or two dedicated to the history of Luxembourg, in addition to assorted airchecks of the station which reside in various places throughout the web.
+This post is written from an American perspective, so, perhaps it’s difficult to realize the enormous impact which Radio Luxembourg had in Great Britain.
+There are pages and pages – in fact, a whole website or two dedicated to the history of Luxembourg, in addition to assorted airchecks of the station which reside in various places throughout the web.
 Perhaps the American station with the closest history, between controversy and high power, would be Powell Croseley’s WLW Cincinnati.
 But even WLW never got close to a station putting out ONE MILLION, 3 HUNDRED THOUSAND WATTS!!
 Radio Luxembourg did.
 And its influence was far and wide.

 In December, 1983, RTL (as it was known for a while) produced a special for it’s 50th anniversary of broadcasting.
 It was hosted by longtime jock Noel Edmonds.
 Listen now as we bring you back 30 years, to celebrate the previous 50 years on Radio Luxembourg – a remarkable station which no longer exists as an over the air entity.

 The contributor of this remarkable aircheck was the owner of aircheckdownloads.com.
 That site apparently is gone.
 The URL no longer works and there is no redirect to any different site.